Fault Injection Simulator (FIS)

 Run the following command and specify the ID of the experiment you created earlier:

-You can now test that the FIS Experiment is working as expected by trying to list the KMS keys using the ListKeys
+You can now test that the experiment is working as expected by trying to obtain the state of the EC2 instance using DescribeInstanceStatus

 Run the following command: